rushilkoundal/Blockchain-rides-Medical-Records/README.md

 # Tech in which used

 # 1.Ganache
     Ganache is a personal blockchain for rapid Ethereum and Corda distributed application development.

 # 2.Metamask
     It easy for web applications to communicate with the Ethereum blockchain.

 # 3.IPFS
     IPFS is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.This will use to store data on blockchain

+# 4.Truffle Suit
+    You can use to deploy contracts, develop your applications, and run tests.

+# 5.Web-Server
+    using web-server to show the details of Doctors and User Patients.